bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-02-21-newsletter.md

   the funding or where they each contribute funds to the initial channel state.
-This can be combined with the experimental [liquidity advertisements protocol][topic liquidity advertisements], which has not yet been added to the specification.
+This can be combined with the experimental [liquidity advertisements protocol][topic liquidity advertisements], which has not yet been added to the specification. {% assign timestamp="1:29:00" %}

 {% assign day_after_posting = page.date | date: "%s" | plus: 86400 | date: "%Y-%m-%d 15:00" %}
 {% include snippets/recap-ad.md when=day_after_posting %}